CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

     python3 traffic_generator.py

 Afterwards, you will find a newly created or updated ``flow_round3.txt`` file.
-Note that in following process, especially in multi-flow training and evaluating process of starter-kit, we rename the file with ``flow_round3_flow*.txt`` and then create a new config file in ``cfg/simulator_round3_flow*.cfg``.
+Note that in following process, especially in training and evaluating your model on multiple traffic flow settings, we rename the file with ``flow_round3_flow*.txt`` and then create a new config file in ``cfg/simulator_round3_flow*.cfg`` (* indexed the traffic flow settings).
 To align with the code, you should make sure that the name of traffic flow file match with the configuration file.